zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/confusion.gif"  width="400" />

 - Storage account
+- Serialization <!-- .element: class="fragment" -->
 - Not supported async calls <!-- .element: class="fragment" -->
-- Serialization <!-- .element: class="fragment" -->

 Note:
-Because it maintains queues and input params goes in a message of the queue.

-Behind the scenes, Azure Durable Functions will create Queues and Tables on your behalf and hide the complexity from your code so you can concentrate on the real problem you’re trying to solve.
+As we saw Azure Durable Functions will create Queues under our storage account, that is why it is required(next bullet)

+It is indeed serializes/deserializes objects to send them between functions

+The last one is still not that clear.
+But we saw that function should somehow restore it's execution.
+Let's run our code again(next slide)

 ---

 <span class="menu-title" style="display: none">Demo coding 3</span>

-CODING 3
+### Demo coding 3

 Note:
-check the flow, how it reconstructs the execution flow
+and check the execution flow, how it gets reconstructed after calling an activity?

 ---
 <span class="menu-title" style="display: none">Checkpoint replay</span>